infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 Pretty simple stuff, but now you'll get a nice buzz when the form bounces back with an issue.

+🏃**Try it.** Submit an invalid email again and actually feel the feedback this time.
+Play with the intensity as well via `ImpactFeedbackStyle`.

 Another example of where we could add this feedback is on certain controls, such as the Slider found at the `/profile` route.
 Add some feedback when the user drags the slider to each value:

 `src/app/(app)/(tabs)/profile.tsx`